santhoshmstr143/Hashira/README.md

 xdg-open bench/benchmark_results.png
 ```

-✅ **You'll see:** A colorful graph comparing all algorithms across different DNA sequence sizes!
+**[Info]** You'll see: A colorful graph comparing all algorithms across different DNA sequence sizes!

 **What to look for:**
 - **Flat lines = Fast** (Suffix Tree - green line)